Maskintolk/maskintolk.dev/src/pages/index.md

   <img src="/assets/mig.svg" />
 <br />

-## Inquisitive and pragmatic JavaScript/TypeScript web developer with a keen interest in Flutter, users and UX.
+## Inquisitive, compassionate and pragmatic JavaScript/TypeScript web developer with a keen interest in Flutter, users and UX.

 </div>